 Complete Form 1099-OID and Form 1096 and file the forms with the Internal Revenue Service Center for your area.
 You must also give a copy of the Form 1099-OID to the actual owner.
-However, you are not required to file a nominee return to show payments for your spouse.
-See the Form 1099 instructions and How to Report Interest Income in chapter 1 of Publication 550 for more information.
+However, you are not required to file a nominee return to show amounts belonging to your spouse.
+See the Form 1099 instructions for more information.
 When preparing your tax return, follow the instructions in the later discussion under Showing an OID adjustment.